The sport is split into National and International competition levels.

 - Intermediate (I) level show jumping fences are a maximum of 125cm, and cross country fences are a maximum height of 115cm.

-- Advanced Intermediate (AI) classes have an Advanced level dressage test and show jumping course (at a maximum height of 120cm, but an Intermediate level cross country course.
+- Advanced Intermediate (AI) classes have an Advanced level dressage test, show jumping course at a maximum height of 130cm and an Intermediate level cross country course.

 - Advanced level (A) is the top level of National eventing competition.
 The maximum height of show jumping fences are 1.30cm, and on cross country, the maximum height is 1.20cm.